saferpay/jsonapi/texts/06_ErrorHandling_TechnicalDetails.md

   </tr>
   <tr>
     <td class="text-right">RETRY_LATER</td>
-    <td>This request can be retried later after certain state/ error condition has been changed.</td>
+    <td>This request can be retried later after a certain state/error condition has been changed.
+For example, insufficient funds  (up to 10 attempts in 30 days)</td>
   </tr>
   <tr>
     <td class="text-right">OTHER_MEANS</td>